TEXTaiLES/NEPHELE/Documentation.md

-# SAMplify_SuGaR — Detailed Technical Documentation
+# nephele — Detailed Technical Documentation

 ## Overview

-SAMplify_SuGaR is a two-stage image-to-3D pipeline that combines interactive 2D segmentation (SAM2) with GPU-accelerated Gaussian-splatting reconstruction (SuGaR).
+nephele is a two-stage image-to-3D pipeline that combines interactive 2D segmentation (SAM2) with GPU-accelerated Gaussian-splatting reconstruction (SuGaR).
 The goal is to produce clean, background-free 3D geometry from photographic datasets with minimal manual effort: precise foreground masks are generated with SAM2 and are converted to dense, continuous 3D meshes by SuGaR.

 This document describes architecture, data flow, installation, configuration, usage examples, internals, recommended parameters, troubleshooting, and future improvements.